 -

 Distributing a simulation across 4 machines with 32 cores each (4 * 32 = 128 cores).
-This will require:
+This requires:

 4 FDTD/varFDTD solve licenses